seanhatton/repronim.org/content/resources/getting-started/_index.md

 Hi, I’m Evelyn.
 I am the director of a multi-center distributed project.
 My interest is in harmonizing the research being performed at several sites.

-**Sarah, the early-to-mid career researcher,** is fluent in modern technologies and comfortable both at the bench and behind a computer.
+## Sarah the early-to-mid career researcher

+Sarah is fluent in modern technologies and comfortable both at the bench and behind a computer.
 She spends her days engaged in the hands-on aspects of studies.
 As she builds her career, she is concerned with keeping up-to-date with the latest trends and tools, but she doesn't dwell on technology for its own sake.
 Efficiency is important to her, but not if it sacrifices rigor.

 **Sarah’s interests**: I would like support for making my workflow development more efficient: How do I go from my 'garden path' trial workflow development, lock into a 'final' workflow, and then efficiently apply this workflow to my complete dataset.
 My workflow might change, so I'd like to efficiently update and re-apply the new workflow.
 I've heard 'versioning' will be important for this, but I'm not handy with these technologies.vPublishing my data would be nice, for some additional impact and complying with the NIH data sharing mandate support.

-### How can ReproNIM help?
+**How can ReproNIM help?**

 ReproNIM can help Sarah learn more about data and software management and other best practices for reproducible neuroimaging,  and introduce her to tools and practices for versioning workflows.
 When data and software are managed throughout the neuroimaging workflow, publishing data, and the pipelines that produced it,  effectively and efficiently is much easier to do.